 Value Description Ah Invalid Format: The format specified is invalid.
-This may be due to various conditions, including: 1) specifying an invalid LBA Format number, or 2) enabling protection information when there is not sufficient metadata per LBA 3) the specified format is not available in the current configuration, or invalid security state (refer to TCG SIIS), etc.
+This may be due to various conditions, including: specifying an invalid LBA Format number; enabling protection information when there is not sufficient metadata per LBA; the specified format is not available in the current configuration; or 4) invalid security state (refer to TCG Storage Interface Interactions Specification), etc.